ericwq/golangIDE/README.md

 ## Reference

-- [shared gopls daemon](shared-gopls-daemon.md) - the problem has been fixed by coc.nvim team.
+- [Shared gopls daemon](shared-gopls-daemon.md) - the problem has been fixed by coc.nvim team.
 - [How to setup a shared gopls "daemon" process](setup.md) - hands-on experience.
 - [Vim as a Go (Golang) IDE using LSP and vim-go](https://octetz.com/docs/2019/2019-04-24-vim-as-a-go-ide/)